FidelElie/FiDev/apps/home/src/content/music/2018-03-04/dave-hangman.md

 type: TRACK
 date: '2018-03-04T00:00:00.000Z'
 ---
-"It’s Santan".
+<q>It’s Santan<q>.
 It definitely is.
-I really like Dave’s vibes in his raps, the piano that is the centre piece to this song’s beat just fits so well with his bars.
+I really like Dave’s vibes in his raps, the piano that is

-> When we was young we had dreams of being ballers, doctors and lawyers in the office.
+the centre piece to this song’s beat just fits so well with his bars.

-> So how did that turn to me dropping out of college.
-Snaps in the prison cell, bodies
+:lyrics[
-> in the coffin.
+  When we were young, we had dreams of being bosses Ballers, doctors, lawyers in an office
--taken from Hangman
+  So how did that turn into dropping out of college Snaps in a prison cell, bodies in a coffin ][Hangman]

 The song is a biography of his experiences and the lessons he has learned.
 These are themes that are familiar when I think of Dave but he does it so well that it just makes me want to hear more.
-I need to go and listen to his project Game Over of which I didn’t get the chance to and hopefully Dave is cooking on some more, I’m eagerly waiting.
+I need to go and listen to his project :album[5QsGJ1tErNh5aWxowJojom][Game Over] of which I didn’t get the chance to and hopefully Dave is cooking on some more, I’m eagerly waiting.